Jacquard Fabric: A Deep Dive!

 By 1804, Joseph Marie Jacquard unveiled the world’s first programmable jacquard machine which created his namesake’s fabric – Jacquard!

-It is relatively easy to tell if the fabric is Jacquard or not.
+I think it is quite easy to tell if a fabric you have in your hand is Jacquard or not.
 Any fabric with a distinct woven pattern that is visible on the ‘wrong’ side as well the ‘right’ is jacquard fabric.
-This unique design of Jacquard fabrics make it perfect for reversible clothing designs.
+This unique design of Jacquard fabrics makes it perfect for reversible clothing designs!

 Silk jacquard is extremely expensive as each thread used in the warp and weft is silk, and as jacquard can be tightly woven with a high thread count, a meter of fabric can require a lot of threads.

-That said, cotton jacquards are generally the least complicated and least expensive of the various jacquard fabric types.
-Nowadays, jacquard is within the same range as other similarly woven garments in terms of price.
+However, cotton jacquards are generally the least complicated and least expensive of the various jacquard fabric types, if you did want to treat yourself to some.
+Nowadays, jacquard using non-silk fibers is well within the same range as other similarly woven garments in terms of price.

 The main factor that constitutes the final price tag of a jacquard fabric is the complexity of its design and the fiber used.

-While you’ll easily find jacquard upholstery fabric, it can be trickier to find jacquard material that is suitable for garments.
+While you’ll easily find jacquard upholstery fabric, it can be trickier to find jacquard fabric that is suitable for garment sewing.

 That said, if you find some you love, you can use it to sew a variety of garments, from jackets and coats to skirts and dresses – just make sure that the fabric weight of the jacquard is mid-weight so that those highly detailed and intricate designs stand out!